Practical information for EU students

 For dental emergencies after working hours, during the weekend, or on national holidays, you can reach an emergency dentist by phone at 0318-611888.
 The dental emergency post is located in the hospital in Ede at Willy Brandtlaan 10, 6716 RP Ede.

-Carry your ID with you everywhere you go so you can be identified and receive care asap/admitted to the hospital.
+TIP: Always carry your ID with you so you can be identified and receive care asap/admitted to the hospital.

 Student Life